pmontp19/gedcom-flask-creator/README.md

 ## Features

-- Add individuals with first name, last name, and birth date.
+- **Add People**: Input first name, last name, birth date, and birthplace.
+- **Dynamic Birthplace Input**: Users can either select from a predefined list of places or input a custom place.
+Custom places are added to the list dynamically.
-- Define parent-child relationships.
+- **Add Relationships**: Define husband-wife and parent-child relationships.
-- Add a source of information for the entire dataset.
+- **Source Management**: Set a data source and clear it when needed.
+- **Remove Entries**: Easily remove people, relationships, or sources via the UI.
-- Export all data into a GEDCOM file that can be used in genealogical tools like Webtrees.
+- **Download GEDCOM File**: Export the current state of the data to a GEDCOM file.
+- **Responsive Design**: Works across devices with a two-column layout on wide screens and a single-column layout on mobile.

 ## Requirements